Salimgeo/Salimgeo/README.md

 - 💬 Ask me about possibilities of functional **map design**.
 Everytime there are more options.
 - If the map looks nice it doesn't mean it's easy to read!
 If the map is easy to read but is not attractive to readers, general public will not use it!

-- ⚡ Other hobbies: playing drums, juggling, hiking, playing geography games
+- ⚡ Other hobbies: drums, juggling, hiking, geography games